Welcome to today's edition of the Rush 24-7 podcast.

 I mean, he ought to be ashamed of his service or lack of service.

-See, uh Libs can run around, they can call all these names.
+They can call all these names.

-Uh, can call him a little the unterfuhrer.
+I can call him a little Unterfuhrer.

-But boy, let Rumsfeld or the president, or even little old me, refer to our enemy as Islamo fascists.
+But boy, let Rumsfeld or the president, or even little old me, refer to our enemy as Islamo-fascists.

 And there is horror and shock and outrage.